datarobot-community/pe-clustering-python/CONTRIBUTING.md

 ## Setting up the development environment

-//TODO: This will differ for any project

-- Install dependencies: Docker, npm, etc..
-- Checkout the project
+- Install Python dependencies through the [requirements.txt](requirements.txt) file
-- Create a DataRobot key, and add the credentials to your environment variables...
+- Have a DataRobot model ready and know your project and model id.
-- Run npm build
-- Make some tea

-## Project structure

-TODO: This will differ for any project

 ## Making a pull request

-TODO: This might differ for some projects

 - Have a branch with a descriptive name
 - Squash / rebase your commits before opening your pull request